ellanfvnky/ellanfvnky/README.md

 # 🎯 Current Focus

-- 🔀 Building **9Router**, a VPS-based proxy for AI model access across multiple machines
+- 🏕 Running **Vatra Outdoor**, a rental platform for tents and outdoor gear
-- 🎵 Growing **BeatVault**, a full-stack music marketplace built with Next.js, Prisma, and Midtrans
+- 🎵 Building **Ellan Fvnky Store**, a storefront for selling music
-- 🤖 Maintaining custom WhatsApp bot platforms — **VATRA-BOT** and a WhatsApp ↔ Discord bridge
 - 🎬 Evolving **MediaFlow** into a polished desktop + Android media toolkit
 - ⚡ Shipping independent projects end to end, from idea to deployment